-- Once an animal is selected and we feel that it is a good fit for your home, you typically will be able to take them home that day (unless there is a special circumstance that requires them to stay at the shelter longer).
+- Once an animal is selected and we feel that it is a good fit for your home, you typically will be able to take the animal home that day (unless there is a special circumstance that requires the animal to stay at the shelter longer).

 - Review and sign our adoption agreement.

 - Receive your new pet’s medical history, rabies certificate and microchip information.

 - Animals must be spayed or neutered prior to being adopted.
 If your pet is not old enough, you will be able to take them home and sign a foster-to-adopt agreement.
 Once your pet is fixed, we will complete the proper paperwork and finalize the adoption.

 - We reserve the right to refuse any adoption for any reason.